nataliakoliou/Market-Database-Management-System/README.md

 1. Open Postman and select the POST request method.
 2. Enter the following URL: [http://0.0.0.0:5000/createUser](http://0.0.0.0:5000/createUser).
 3. In the request Body, choose the "raw" option to specify that you are importing a JSON file.
-4. Select "binary" and click "Select File" to upload the `endpoint1.json` file to the system.
+4. Select "binary" and click "Select File" to upload the endpoint1.json file to the system.
 5. Once the file is uploaded, click "Send" to get the response.

 **Code Explanation:**
 The system checks if there are any existing users in the Users collection using the `count_documents()` function.
-If it returns 0, the username and password entered in the data using `data = json.loads(request.data)` are stored in the user dictionary.
+If it returns 0, the name, email, password, category, and order history provided in the data (via `data = json.loads(request.data)`) are stored in the user dictionary.
 This user dictionary is then added to the Users collection, and a success message is sent to the user.
-If the username and password you're trying to add already exist in the Users collection, you'll receive a corresponding failure message.
+If the details you're trying to add already exist in the Users collection, you'll receive a corresponding failure message.

-## 2nd Endpoint | System login
+## 2nd Endpoint | Standard User Login
 1. Open Postman and select the POST request method.
-2. Enter the following URL: [http://0.0.0.0:5000/createUser](http://0.0.0.0:5000/login).
+2. Enter the following URL: [http://0.0.0.0:5000/userLogin](http://0.0.0.0:5000/userLogin).
 3. In the request Body, choose the "raw" option to specify that you are importing a JSON file.
-4. Select "binary" and click "Select File" to upload the `endpoint2.json` file to the system.
+4. Select "binary" and click "Select File" to upload the endpoint2.json file to the system.
-5. Once the file is uploaded, click "Send" to get the response.
+5. Once the file is successfully loaded, click "Send" to retrieve the desired response.

 **Code Explanation:**
-The system checks if there are users in the Users collection with the username and password you provided in the Postman request Body.
-If it finds a matching user, it triggers the `create_session()` function to authenticate the user.
-You'll receive a dictionary containing the user's unique identifier (UUID) and username.
-If the requested user isn't found, you'll get an error message.
+The system verifies the presence of standard users in the Users collection using the email and password provided in the Postman request's Body.
+If such a user is found, the create_user_session() function is called to authenticate the user.
+Subsequently, a dictionary is returned to the user containing the user's unique identifier (UUID) and their email address.
+In the event that the requested user is not found, an appropriate failure message is returned.

-## 3rd Endpoint | Get student by email
+## 3rd Endpoint | Administrator Login

-1. Open Postman and select the GET request method.
+1. Open Postman and select the POST request method.
-2. Enter the following URL: [http://0.0.0.0:5000/getStudent](http://0.0.0.0:5000/getStudent).
+2. Enter the following URL: [http://0.0.0.0:5000/adminLogin](http://0.0.0.0:5000/adminLogin).
-3. In the request body section, choose the "raw" option to specify that you're sending JSON data.
+3. In the request Body, choose the "raw" option to specify that you are importing a JSON file.
-4. Select "binary" and click "Select File" to upload the `endpoint3.json` file to the system.
+4. Select "binary" and click "Select File" to upload the endpoint3.json file to the system.
-5. In the Headers section, add a new header named "Authorization."
-6. After successfully logging in as a user, copy the UUID (user unique identifier) and paste it into the Authorization field.
-7. Click the "Send" button to initiate the request and receive the response.
+5. Once the file is successfully uploaded, click "Send" to receive the requested response.

 **Code Explanation:**
-The system checks if the UUID in the Authorization field exists in the `users_sessions` by calling the `is_session_valid()` function.
-If it gets a positive response, it proceeds to check if there's a user in the Students collection with the email provided through Postman.
-If such a user is found, their details are returned through the `student_d1` dictionary.
-Since the `Students.json` file may contain users who have declared their home address and those who haven't, the `student_d1` dictionary can take two forms: one including the "address" field and one without it.
-In case the UUID is invalid or the email doesn't correspond to a student, an error message is returned.
+The system checks if there are administrators in the Users collection with the email and password provided in the Postman Body.
+If such a user is found, the create_admin_session() function is called to authenticate the user.
+Consequently, a dictionary is returned to the user, containing keys for the user's unique identifier (UUID) and email.
+In case the requested user is not found, an appropriate failure message is returned.

 ## 4th Endpoint | Get all students who are exactly 30 years old
 1. Open Postman and select the GET request method.